 Curious why?
 It’s because any kind of hot environment, whether that’s a steamy shower, a jacuzzi, the beach, or even just your backyard on a hot day, encourages vasodilation, or the widening of blood vessels.
-Vasodilation promotes blood pooling, so our circulation becomes inefficient.
-This means that our bodies need to work extra hard to get enough blood back up to our hearts and our brains where it’s needed, and this extra work can cause POTS to get worse.
+Vasodilation promotes blood pooling, making circulation inefficient.
+This means that our bodies need to work extra hard to get enough blood back up to our hearts and brains where it’s needed, and this extra work can cause POTS to get worse.

-Don’t worry, I have a few tricks to combat the heat with POTS in a dedicated blog post on the topic!
+But don’t worry, I have a few tricks to combat the heat with POTS in a dedicated blog post on the topic!

-Too much caffeine triggers POTS symptoms for me.
+For me, too much caffeine triggers POTS symptoms.
 Obviously, I’ve experimented with this to figure out the right balance of what I can handle.
-Personally, I am fine if I drink my one morning cup of coffee, as long as it isn’t too strong.
-I tend to drink lighter to medium roast coffee because of this.
+Personally, I am fine if I drink my one morning cup of coffee.

-If I drink a second cup of coffee later in the day when I have my 3-4PM slump, more times than not it’s too much for my body to handle.
-Incoming of tachycardia!
-Hello insomnia and dehydration!
+But drinking a second cup or more in the afternoon often proves to be more than my body can handle.
+Hello, tachycardia!
+Here comes insomnia and dehydration!
 I see you, shaking hands!
-It’s a fine line between just enough caffeine and too much, so I try not to offset that delicate balance.
+It’s a fine line between just enough caffeine and too much, so I try not to upset that delicate balance.